domenicop-1991/TGTriliumBot/README.md

 ## Setting up your Telegram bot:

 1. **Download the bot script**:
-   -Download tgtriliumbot.py file and place it in a folder of your choice on your PC
+- Download tgtriliumbot.py file and place it in a folder of your choice on your PC

 2. **In the same folder create a `.env` file with this voices**:
    ```dotenv